 There may be more justification for the sake of security rather than just for visual enhancement – but best if they achieve both together.

 Your local Council may be willing to contribute to installation and/or running costs.

 If it is resolved to proceed with a floodlighting scheme, low energy light fittings should in most cases be used, including for example fibre optics, and an appropriate management system for the lighting.

-If the reason for the scheme is visual enhancement, rather than floodlighting the exterior every evening, why not limit hours to say before 11 pm, or reserve use just for special occasions?
+If the reason for the scheme is aesthetic, rather than floodlighting the exterior every evening, why not limit hours to say before 11 pm, or reserve use just for special occasions?
 The visual enhancement will be noticed more when it’s only on some of the time – as well as saving energy and costs, and reducing the contribution to climate change.

 Replacing existing bulbs may not require permission, so long as their appearance is similar and there is no re-wiring involved, or permission may be obtainable by way of an archdeacon’s letter.
 This is known as the ‘List A’ or ‘List B’ process.
 Consult the Diocese’s Parish Property Support team.

 New lighting requires a faculty.
 You will need to seek professional advice before seeking permission.
-See Generic Building Solutions and Making Changes and Faculties.

 A Statement of Need is required as part of any proposal for faculty, justifying the scheme in terms of furthering the mission and ministry of the church.